DePaul Catholic High School

-DePaul Catholic High School is a private, Roman Catholic, high school in Wayne, in Passaic County, in the U.S. state of New Jersey, that operates under the auspices of the Roman Catholic Diocese of Paterson.
-The school is accredited by AdvancED.
+DePaul Catholic High School is a Catholic high school in Wayne, Passaic County, New Jersey, that operates under the auspices of the Diocese of Paterson.
+It was founded in 1956 by the Sisters of Charity of Saint Elizabeth.

-As of the 2023–24 school year, the school had an enrollment of 475 students.
+The school is accredited by AdvancED and in the 2023–24 school year had an enrollment of 475 students.

 History

-DePaul Catholic was established in 1956.
-Located in Pequannock Township, New Jersey, during its first year, the school's facility in Wayne opened for the 1957–58 school year, serving 200 students.
+DePaul Catholic was established in 1956 by the Diocese of Paterson and the Sisters of Charity of Saint Elizabeth of Convent Station, New Jersey.
+While construction ensued on Alps Road in Wayne, New Jersey, the second floor of Holy Spirit Elementary School in Pequannock Township served as the campus of DePaul.
+Msgr John P. McHugh supervised the completion of the school.
+A ribbon-cutting ceremony took place in Wayne in late fall 1957 as DePaul Catholic welcomed its first 200 students.

 Academics

 The program of studies offered at DePaul Catholic High School seeks to equip college-bound students with a foundation for the pursuit of academic excellence while emphasizing a curriculum tailored to individual differences.
 Students learn to apply their knowledge and training toward the ongoing development of the Whole Person.

 DePaul Catholic is a college preparatory high school offering advanced placement, honors, college prep, and foundations levels of study.
 In the Class of 2015, 98% of graduates are attending colleges and universities.
 Graduates in the Class of 2015 were awarded over $10.5 million in academic merit-based scholarships, and 99% of the graduates have gone on to colleges, universities, and technical schools.

 All students and faculty use Tablet PC laptop computers/notebooks connected using a wireless Internet system.